rs/rest-layer/README.md

 }
 ```

-You can also customize the response sender, responsible for the serialization of the formatted payload:
+You can also customize the response sender responsible for the serialization of the formatted payload:

 ```go
 // ResponseSender defines an interface responsible for serializing and sending the response